sonofthort/Ascension-Game-Master-Glossary/README.md

 - __Energy__ (_resource_)
   - (_Depicted by a blue/electric square icon_) Energy is a threshold resource used to activate additional effects on cards with Energize.
 - __Enlightened__ (_faction_)
-  - A card faction.
-Enlightened cards tend to provide card draw, and provide effects which help defeat and acquire cards in the center row__ (_without paying Power or Runes_).
+  - Enlightened cards tend to provide card draw, and provide effects which help defeat and acquire cards in the center row (without paying Power or Runes).
 - __Event__
   - Events represent global effects that change the power structure of the world, and change the rules of the game for all players for as long as they remain in play.
 - __Event__ (_card_)